I've had cats all of my life, but adopted my first polydactyl three years ago. She has extra toes AND she's black! How lucky can you get?

-Polydactyl cats, with their catcher’s mitt-size paws, look as if they’re ready for a Major League Baseball game—although they might be all thumbs.
+Polydactyl cats, with their catcher’s mitt-sized paws, look as if they’re ready for a Major League Baseball game—although they might be all thumbs.

-Meaning “many fingers” in Greek, the term polydactyl (pronounced pah-lee-DAK-til) refers to a cat with extra toes.
+Polydactyl (pronounced pah-lee-DAK-til) means “many fingers” in Greek and refers to a cat with extra toes.
 Polydactyly is a condition, not a breed.
 Most domestic felines have five toes on each of their front paws and four toes on each of their hind paws, for a total of 18 toes.

 “Double paws” is a condition that is sometimes mistaken as polydactyly.
 Rather than having multiple toes, these cats actually have a full or partial paw attached to two paws or all four.